lejunyang/lun/.changeset/theme.md

 ## Bug Fixes

+- `input`: fix height issue when in grid form
-- `theme/form-item`: fix vertical align issue of checkbox-group and radio-group in form-item
+- `form-item`: fix vertical align issue of checkbox-group and radio-group in form-item
-- `theme/tabs`: fix transition issue when switching tabs; fix active tab can be covered by hidden tab panels
+- `tabs`: fix transition issue when switching tabs; fix active tab can be covered by hidden tab panels